 \section{Expected utility theory}

-Expected utility theory is the bedrock of neoclassical economics.
-It provides the discipline's answer to the fundamental decision problem of how to choose between different sets of uncertain outcomes.
-The generality of the framework is all-encompassing.
-Everything in the past is certain, whereas everything in the future comes with a degree of uncertainty.
-Any decision is about choosing one uncertain future over alternative uncertain futures, wherefore expected utility theory is behind the answer of neoclassical economics to any problem involving human decision making.

-To keep the discussion manageable, we restrict it to financial decisions, \ie we will not consider the utility of an apple or of a poem but only utility differences between different dollar amounts.
+Here we provide a brief recap of EUT.
+To keep it relevant and manageable, we restrict it to financial decisions.
+We will not consider the utility of an apple or a poem, but only utility differences between different monetary amounts.
 We restrict ourselves to situations where any non-financial attendant circumstances of the decision can be disregarded.
-In other words we work with a form of homo economicus.
+In other words, we work with a form of \textit{homo economicus}.

-For a decision maker facing a choice between different courses of action, the workflow of expected utility theory is as follows \begin{enumerate} \item Imagine everything that could happen under the different actions:\\ {\it Associate with any action $A, B, C ...$ a set of possible future events $\Omega_A $, $\Omega_B$, $\Omega_C$...}
+For an agent facing a choice between different courses of action, the workflow of EUT is as follows. \begin{enumerate} \item Imagine everything that could happen under the different actions:\\ {\it Associate with any action $A,B,C,\dots$ a set of possible future events $\Omega_A,\Omega_B,\Omega_C,\dots$.}

-\item Estimate how likely the different consequences of each action are and how they would affect your wealth:\\ {\it For set $\Omega_A$, associate a probability $p(\omega_A)$ and a change in wealth $\Delta w_{\omega_A}$with each elementary event $\omega_A \in\Omega_A$, and similarly for all other sets.}
+\item Estimate how likely the consequences of each action are and how they affect your wealth:\\ {\it For set $\Omega_A$, associate a probability $p(\omega_A)$ and a change in wealth $\Delta x_{\omega_A}$with each elementary event $\omega_A \in\Omega_A$, and similarly for all other sets.}

-\item Specify how much these outcomes would affect your happiness:\\ {\it Define a utility function, $u(w)$, that only depends on wealth and describes the decision maker's risk preferences.}
+\item Specify how these outcomes affect your utility:\\ {\it Define a utility function, $u(x)$, that depends only on wealth and describes the agent's risk preferences.}